Table of Contents Show

-Pasta food has a special place in our hearts.
+Pasta-based foods have a special place in our hearts.
 We can’t deny that many of us are addicted to pasta-based comfort food for a variety of reasons, including the ingredients or the taste.
 Baked ziti and lasagna are two popular pasta dishes that most people adore.

 You’ll agree with us that both foods are delicious, and choosing between them might be difficult if you’re given the option.
 This raises a question that a lot of people have.